viplavdhande91/AngularProjectTraining/README.md

 In Angular, if we want to access the template information; i.e, any element from the html file in the ts file or in our component the we can choose the **@viewchild** concept.

-By using @viewchild we can achieve the following things,
+By using @ViewChild we can achieve the following things,
 - Accessing template of same component
 - Accessing the template of child component
+- to pass data from Parent to Child Component

 ### Syntax of creating the @viewchild variable
  ```